 Millions of doses of coronavirus disease 2019 (COVID-19) vaccines have been given to adults in the United States, and data so far indicates these vaccines are indeed safe.

-The two vaccines that have Emergency Use Authorization (EUA) from the U.S. Food and Drug Administration (FDA) are the Moderna vaccine and Pfizer-BioNTech vaccine (CDC, 2021a).
-Both vaccines underwent clinical trials involving tens of thousands of people, and after careful consideration, the FDA approved EUAs for the vaccines.
+The U.S. Food and Drug Administration (FDA) gave Emergency Use Authorization (EUA) to three vaccines from 2020-2021.
+These three vaccines are the Moderna vaccine, the Pfizer-BioNTech vaccine, and the Johnson & Johnson (Janssen) vaccine (CDC, 2021a).
+The vaccines underwent clinical trials involving tens of thousands of people, and after careful consideration, the FDA approved EUAs for the vaccines.
+The first of the vaccines to get full FDA approval for use against COVID-19 is the Pfizer-BioNTech vaccine in 2021 (FDA, 2021c).

 But it doesn’t stop there.
 Scientists at the Centers for Disease Control and Prevention (CDC) continue to keep track of any adverse effects people experience after getting the vaccine.
 There is also a voluntary tracker, called v-safe, that you can use to tell the CDC about any side effects (CDC, 2021b).
 Here’s more about the vaccines, how effective each is, and any potential side effects to watch out for.